FederatedAI/FATE/doc/dsl_conf_v2_setting_guide.rst

                 }
             }

-  3. output: Same as input, two types of output may occur which are data and model.
+:output: Same as input, two types of output may occur which are data and model.

     1. Data: Specify the output data name
     2. Model: Specify the output model name